suvarna24-n/CODSOFT/README.md

-# Task 2
+# Task 3

-## Student Grade Calculator (CodSoft Internship)
+ATM Interface (CodSoft Internship)

-This is Task 2 of my CodSoft Java Development Internship.
+This is Task 3 of my CodSoft Java Development Internship.

----

-## What it does:
+# What it does:

-- The program allows the user to input marks for multiple subjects.
+- Prompts the user to enter a **User ID** and **PIN**.
-- It calculates the total marks and the average percentage.
-- Based on the percentage, it displays the final grade:
-  - A: 90% and above
+- Authenticates the user using predefined credentials.
+- Displays an ATM menu with the following options:
-  - B: 80–89%
+  - **Check Balance**
-  - C: 70–79%
+  - **Deposit Money**
-  - D: 60–69%
+  - **Withdraw Money**
-  - F: Below 60%
+  - **Exit**
-- Clear and user-friendly output for each result.

----
+- Performs each operation based on user input.
+- Provides proper messages for invalid inputs and insufficient balance.
+- Exits safely when the user chooses to.

 ## Tech Used:

 - Java
 - VS Code

----

-## Status:
+# Status:

 Task Completed